Management console overview

 View basic workspace information

-View basic information about the Workspace, such as its mode and administrator.
+Displays basic information about the workspace, such as its mode and administrator.
 Key information includes:

-• Mode: The current mode of the Workspace.
-DataWorks supports Simple Mode and Standard Mode.
-We recommend using Standard Mode for production development.
+• Mode: The current mode of the workspace.
+DataWorks supports Basic Mode and Standard Mode.
+We recommend that you use Standard Mode for production development.

-• Administrator: The administrator of the Workspace.
-On the Admin Center > Workspaces > Workspace Members page, the administrator can add RAM users to the Workspace.
+• Administrator: The administrator of the workspace.
+On the Management Center > Workspace > Workspace Members page, the administrator can add RAM users to the workspace.

-• Resource Group ID: The resource group to which your current Workspace is assigned.
-This is the default resource group you created in Alibaba Cloud Resource Management.
+• Resource group ID: The ID of the resource group to which your current workspace is assigned.
+This is the Default Resource Group that you created in Alibaba Cloud Resource Management.

 Important

-The resource group displayed here is a mechanism for managing and grouping resources under your Alibaba Cloud account to simplify resource organization and authorization.
+The resource group displayed here is a mechanism for managing and grouping resources under your Alibaba Cloud Account to simplify resource organization and authorization.
 It is a different concept from the resource group required for running tasks in DataWorks.
+Make sure to distinguish between them.
 For more information about Alibaba Cloud resource groups, see What is Resource Management?.

 4

-• Details: View data about instance runs, governance issues, models, and metrics from the previous business date.
+• Details: View data about instance runs from the previous business date, as well as issues requiring governance, models, and metrics.

-• Manage: Quickly navigate to the Admin Center to configure the workspace and manage members, roles, data sources, clusters, and extensions.
+• Manage: Quickly navigate to the Management Center to configure the workspace and manage members, roles, data sources, clusters, and extensions.

-• Create Data Source: Quickly create a data source for subsequent tasks like data integration and data development.
+• Create data source: Quickly create a data source for subsequent tasks such as data integration and data development.

-• Bind Compute Engine: Bind a compute engine to the Workspace for subsequent big data development tasks.
+• Associate computing resource: Associate a computing resource with the workspace for subsequent big data development tasks.

-• Disable Workspace: If you no longer need DataWorks, you can disable a workspace.
-Once disabled, tasks in the workspace are no longer automatically scheduled.
-However, associated engine resources may remain active and continue to incur fees.
+• Disable workspace: If you no longer need DataWorks, you can disable the workspace.
+After a workspace is disabled, its tasks are no longer automatically scheduled.
+However, associated computing resources may remain active and continue to incur fees.

 5